samsungplay/Thruflux/README.md

 https://github.com/user-attachments/assets/db7aebf8-322f-44cc-8d4b-b3c6b765f994

-## Why Thruflux ✨
+## Why Thruflux?

-The vision is simple: make high‑performance, mass file sharing easy and accessible to everyone — at no cost.
-Thruflux ships with free defaults out of the box:
+The vision is simple: make high-performance, mass file sharing easy and accessible to everyone — at no cost.
+Thruflux ships with free, sane defaults out of the box:

-- **Signaling server** at `https://bytepipe.app` (capacity‑limited, but free to use).
+- **Signaling server** at `https://bytepipe.app` (capacity‑limited, but free to use.
+Currently supports up to ~2k concurrent users.
+May be expanded in the future).
 - **STUN defaults** so most users can connect immediately without extra setup.
-- **Default TURN relays** for tougher networks (shared ~900 Mbps right now, expandable as usage grows).
+- **Default TURN relays** for tougher networks (shared ~900 Mbps bandwidth right now, may be expanded in the future).

 If you need full control or higher limits, self‑host in minutes.

-**Heads-up**: The hosted TURN pool is shared and rate‑limited.
+**Heads-up**: The hosted TURN pool is provided with fair usage policy (equally divided among others sharing it).
 If you need guaranteed capacity, self‑host TURN (coturn works great) — the last section shows how to wire it up.

 ## Key features ✅

-- **Aggressive UDP hole‑punching** to maximize direct connections across tough NATs.
+- **Aggressive UDP hole-punching** that maximizes direct peer-to-peer connectivity, even across the toughest NATs.
-- **Direct QUIC transfers** for high throughput, low latency, and strong encryption.
+- **High-performance, massively parallel QUIC over UDP transfers** delivering exceptional throughput with modern, built-in encryption.
-- **Transport-bound authentication** tied to the join code and QUIC session to resist Man-in-the-Middle attack.
+- **Transport-level security** bound directly to the secure join code and QUIC session, protecting against Man-in-the-Middle attacks by design.
-- **Multi‑receiver sessions** so one host can share with many peers at once.
+- **Native multi-receiver support**, allowing a single host to share with many peers simultaneously.
-- **Resumable transfers** with last‑chunk verification for safety.
+- **Fully resumable transfers**, so large sends continue seamlessly even after interruptions.
-- **Unified CLI**: `thru host` and `thru join` live in one binary.
+- **Clean, intuitive CLI**: `thru host` and `thru join` — nothing extra, nothing confusing, all bundled with sane defaults.
-- **Flexible networking**: bring your own STUN/TURN, tune QUIC, and set concurrency.
+- **Power-user flexibility**: bring your own STUN/TURN, fine-tune QUIC parameters, and customize dozens of advanced options.
-- **TURN fallback + TURNS**: relay when direct fails, with optional TLS for TURN control.
+- **Automatic TURN/TURNS fallback**, ensuring reliable connectivity across restrictive networks for a true “just works” experience.
-- **Operational guardrails**: server rate‑limits and idle timeouts baked in.
+- **Fully self-hostable**, giving you complete control, guaranteed capacity, and private deployments when you need them.

 ## Quickstart 🚀